MicrosoftDocs/entra-docs/docs/architecture/secure-fundamentals.md

 ## Microsoft Entra functional areas

-These are the functional areas provided by Microsoft Entra ID that are relevant to isolated environments.
+These functional areas are provided by Microsoft Entra ID that are relevant to isolated environments.
 To learn more about the capabilities of Microsoft Entra ID, see [What is Microsoft Entra ID?](~/fundamentals/whatis.md).

 ### Authentication

 **Authentication**.
-Microsoft Entra ID provides support for authentication protocols compliant with open standards such as OpenID Connect, OAuth and SAML.
+Microsoft Entra ID provides support for authentication protocols compliant with open standards such as OpenID Connect, OAuth, and SAML.
 Microsoft Entra ID also provides capabilities to allow organizations to federate existing on-premises identity providers such as Active Directory Federation Services (AD FS) to authenticate access to Microsoft Entra integrated applications.

 Microsoft Entra ID provides industry-leading strong authentication options that organizations can use to secure access to resources.
-Microsoft Entra multifactor authentication, device authentication and password-less capabilities allow organizations to deploy strong authentication options that suit their workforce's requirements.
+Microsoft Entra multifactor authentication, device authentication, and password-less capabilities allow organizations to deploy strong authentication options that suit their workforce's requirements.

 **Single sign-on (SSO)**.
 With single sign-on, users sign in once with one account to access all resources that trust the directory such as domain-joined devices, company resources, software as a service (SaaS) applications, and all Microsoft Entra integrated applications.
 For more information, see [single sign-on to applications in Microsoft Entra ID](~/identity/enterprise-apps/what-is-single-sign-on.md).